How to Get a Business Loan with Bad Credit

 6. Ask Family or Friends for Money

-If you’re in a bind, and need financing immediately in order to keep your business up-and-running, consider asking a friend or family for some cash.
-While we don’t recommend taking a loan from a loved one, if you know someone who would be generous enough to give you money to get by until you can apply for working capital, you can work to improve your business credit.
-Then, once it has increased, you can apply for a business loan from a lender!
+If you’re in a bind and need financing immediately to keep your business up-and-running, consider asking a friend or family for some cash.
+While we don’t recommend taking a loan from a loved one, if you know someone who would be generous enough to give you money to get by until you can apply for working capital, you can work to improve your business credit in the meantime.
+Then, once your credit score increases, you can apply for a business loan from a lender!

 7. Pay Bills on Time

-Build business credit by paying your bills on or before their due date.
+One of the easiest ways to improve your credit score is to pay your bills on or before their due date.
 Paying bills late can be a contributing factor to why you have a low credit score, so make this a priority moving forward.
+Below, you’ll find a few ways that you can ensure that you pay your bills on-time.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.